ecoyukino/YOLOP_RESA/README.md

 ### 3, Training
 -----
 #### ▲Preparing
-Our Training data need to be labelled in the form of Tusimple Dataset and put it into, which means your dataset must consist of two part: your gt_image and json file.
+Our Training data need to be labelled in the form of Tusimple Dataset ,which means your dataset must consist of two part: your gt_image and json file.
 #### ▲Step 1
 With the labelled data, your need to put your dataset folder in ./data and create another three .json file -- test_label.json and valset.json